These Jewelry Trends Are On The Rise Thanks To Harry Styles & Timothée Chalamet

 Similarly, Lyst analysts found that brooches, following Chalamet’s appearance on the Oscars red carpet, were searched over 20,000 times, making them the fastest-growing category of the year thus far.

 Probably the most (personally) satisfying finding of all was the growing popularity of silver chains for men following the release of Normal People.
-Directly after the 12-episode show premiered on Hulu, search for chain necklaces on Lyst increased by 23%, according to the report.
+Directly after the 12-episode show premiered on Hulu (it airs on CBC Gem in Canada), search for chain necklaces on Lyst increased by 23%, according to the report.
 In fact, “silver” and “chain necklaces” are now the most commonly used search team among male shoppers across the entirety of the site, with searches up 47% from 2019.
 Speaking of that, Lyst, which is predominately used by females, saw an increase in male shoppers by 150% in 2020, and jewelry remains one of the main reasons why.

 Advertisement